apollo

 How to manage the interaction:

-Although there is a possible interaction between 6Ipzocin 30 mg Injection 1 ml and Fluphenazine, but can be taken together if prescribed by a doctor.
-However, consult a doctor if you experience dizziness, drowsiness, difficulty concentrating, and impairment in judgment.
-Do not discontinue any medications without consulting your doctor.
+Although there is an interaction between 6Ipzocin 30 mg Injection 1 ml and Alfentanil, they can be taken together if prescribed by a doctor.
+Do not stop using any medications without talking to a doctor.

 Severe